kamranahmedse/developer-roadmap/content/roadmaps/101-backend/content/106-relational-databases/readme.md

 # Relational Databases

 A relational database is **a type of database that stores and provides access to data points that are related to one another**.
 Relational databases store data in a series of tables.
 Interconnections between the tables are specified as foreign keys.
 A foreign key is a unique reference from one row in a relational table to another row in a table, which can be the same table but is most commonly a different table.
+The database structures are organized into physical files optimized for speed.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://www.ibm.com/cloud/learn/relational-databases'>Relational Databases</BadgeLink>